TheFacc/thefacc.github.io/README.md

 # Alessio Facincani

 I'm building my personal website.
-In the future, when the world catches up, it will be hosted on my very personal web3 domain.
+In the future, when the world catches up, it will probably be hosted on my very personal web3 domain.
 For now, let's use GitHub Pages.

 This website is a fork of a website I built for a Polimi course project, which was built entirely from scratch using [Nuxt.js v2](https://nuxtjs.org/) (all code, no fancy UI frameworks).